ipfs-inactive/interface-js-ipfs-core/SPEC/FILES.md

 - `type` which is the object's type (`directory` or `file`)
 - `size` the size of the file in bytes
 - `hash` the hash of the file
+- `mode` the UnixFS mode as a Number
+- `mtime` the UnixFS mtime as a Date

 **Example:**